ucd-os-burgundy-s18/pintos1/DOC_P1.md

 >> `struct' member, global or static variable, `typedef', or
 >> enumeration.
 Identify the purpose of each in 25 words or less.

+priority_thread_compare is mainly used in semaphores

+priority_thread_compare_largest_first is used only in thread.c to resort the scheduler ready list

+priority_sema_compar is only used for comparing the semaphores in conditional veribles

+the sema_down() is simmilar i think theres an uneccessary sort() in there, but oh well

+sema_up() olny gets the highest thread and wakes that up

+priority_donate() I tried to explain in its comments

+return_priority() has incorrect comments.
+The threads do not fight over the lock anymore, the lower priority doner is removed from within priority_donate()

+insted return_priority() now gets any thread that was waiting on the lock that is just about to be released, removes it and sets its waiting_on member to null it also sets the priority of the lock holder to that of either the highest priority donor that did NOT donate to aquire the lock that is about to be released, if no such donor exists it sets the holders priority to its origional priority

+lock_aquire() now sets the calling threads waiting_on the the current lock, and then calls priority_donate() It also has checks to abvoid this if the lock is free to aquire

+lock_release() now calls return_priority()

+cond_wait() dosent do much else

+cond_signal() sorts the list of waiters before waking up the highest

 >> B2: Explain the data structure used to track priority donation.
 >> Use ASCII art to diagram a nested donation.
 (Alternately, submit a
 >> .png file.)

+The data structure tracks down priority donation by going through each thread and checking the priority.
+To ensure busy waiting is not happening, it will put it in a list that then allows prority to be traversed through each thread so that threads can execute in correct order (I.E. Threads that wake up first, are the first to execute).
+After that, it will return priority as needed to threads so that the threads end up finishing in the order they need to.

 ---- ALGORITHMS ----

 >> B3: How do you ensure that the highest priority thread waiting for
 >> a lock, semaphore, or condition variable wakes up first?

+The highest Priority thread will wake up first because due to the algorithm set up, we have it to always pull the highest prority first, and then go through other prorities and decide if a lower priority thread needs to give up it's spot to the higher prority thread through donation.
+After donation is finished, and thread has finished or not encountered busy waiting, donation will be given back unless another higher prority thread needs to execute before the lower priority thread that donation was borrowed from.

 >> B4: Describe the sequence of events when a call to lock_acquire()
 >> causes a priority donation.
 How is nested donation handled?

+A thread will call to lock_aquire and cause itself to be locked out.
+At which point, the prority scheduler will petition the lock to have the thread donate it's priority if a thread with higher prority comes along.
+When the thread with higher prority comes along, it will donate its prority to the lower prority so that it can get into the lock_acquire() stage.  nested donation is handled the same way (so for example, if multiple high prority threads come along, they will donate the highest prority upwards and then take it back when they need to execute.

 >> B5: Describe the sequence of events when lock_release() is called
 >> on a lock that a higher-priority thread is waiting for.

+When the lock_release() occurs, the higher-priority thread will immediately grab up the opportunity.
+If priority donation needs to happen, it will occur before the lock releases.
+Once the lock release is completed, the thread will be assumed to be finished.
+If a higher-prority thread needs to use Lock_release, it will donate it's priority to the function that is blocking it, and allow itself through after that donated thread has finished.

 ---- SYNCHRONIZATION ----